 Queen’s University Belfast

-The past decade has seen enormous advances in molecular and biomedical technology resulting in the ‘omics’ revolution.
+The past decade has seen enormous advances in molecular and biomedical technology resulting in an‘omics’ revolution.

 Bioinformatics covers the application of mathematics, statistics and computing to biological and clinical scenarios.
-It involves the application and development of algorithms and software to understand and interpret ‘Big Data’, which is driving medical research, discovery and practice.
+Algorithms and software tools are used to understand and interpret patient-derived ‘Big Data’

 Further information on undertaking an Intercalated Degree at QUB is available on the School of Medicine, Dentistry & Biomedical Sciences webpages.

 Friday 31 March 2023.
 External candidates wishing to apply after this date should contact the School of Medicine, Dentistry & Biomedical Sciences directly by email at firstname.lastname@example.org.